 A pumpkin plant is a vine that can grow very long, up to 15 meters in length.
 Therefore, this annual plant needs more space to grow.

 But, you don’t need to worry if you have a small garden.
 There are some solutions for it.

 You can plant it in a 10-gallon bucket.
-In addition, you can also grow it on the edge of your garden and arrange the vine growth along the sidewalk.
+Also, you can grow it on the edge of your garden and arrange the vine growth along the sidewalk.

 Another solution is training this plant to grow on a trellis.
 Once it is fruiting, you can support the fruits using nets.
 Moreover, you can also choose miniature pumpkins.